-The Security Department encourages you to join us in our efforts to provide a safe and secure environment for you.
+The Public Safety Department encourages you to join us in our efforts to provide a safe and secure environment for you.
 Crime prevention and security awareness are self-serving qualities.

 The following suggestions are offered for your safety and well being.

 1. Unpack as soon as possible